smohadjer/frontend-guideline/README.md

 CSS
 - Avoid selectors that are too generic as they could have undesired effects.
-- You should be able to udnerstand what every single rule does and why it has been written by looking at CSS alone.
+- You should be able to understand what every single rule does and why it has been written by looking at CSS alone.
 - Do not use universal selector.
 It's too risky.
 - To hide pseudo elements (:before, :after) use content: none; instead of display: none;
 - Avoid using "!important".
 If you use it, add a  comment to explain why you had to use it.